james-watkin/KeyRevolution/README.md

 ```

 This sets up the arrays that will be used later and sent back to the main game to allow keys to flow down the screen.

+A cool fact about these numbers are that they were made with the help of event listeners and pulling the information with dev tools console log save function.

 ```js